 Class D - Day time use ONLY.

-These garments are intended to provide the wearer with high visibility under daylight viewing conditions in outdoor situations.
+These garments are intended to ensure that the wearer is highly visible under daylight viewing conditions in outdoor situations.
 Class D garments designed for outdoor daytime use only, comprising fluorescent (class F) or non-fluorescent (class NF) high visibility material.
-Class D High Visibility materials must encircle the upper torso and have a visible area of not less than 0.2 m on both the front and back of the garment.
+Class D High Visibility materials shall encircle the upper torso and have a visible area of not less than 0.2 m on both the front and back of the garment.